akilism/nyc-restaurant-inspection-extension/README.md

 Last Inspection Date

-On seamless.com, yelp.com, zagat.com, menupages.com, and grubhub.com.
+On seamless.com, yelp.com (New and old view), zagat.com, menupages.com, and grubhub.com.